SleeplessByte/fronteers-website/src/nl/activiteiten/2019/w3c-meet-up.md

 ---
-title: "Our first W3C Fronteers meet-up"
+title: 'Our first W3C Fronteers meet-up'
 date: 2019-02-07
 eventdate: 2019-02-07
 location:
 categories:
   - meetup
 ---

 Mark your calendars!
 The very first W3C Fronteers meet-up with Rachel Andrew will be held on February 7th, 2019 at the offices of [Werkspot](https://www.werkspot.nl/over-ons) in Amsterdam.

 # Program

-* 18:30 · Opening with food and drinks
+- 18:30 · Opening with food and drinks
-* 19:20 · Introduction
+- 19:20 · Introduction
-* 19:30 · *Rachel Andrew* - What's New In CSS
+- 19:30 · _Rachel Andrew_ - What's New In CSS
-* 20:00 · General discussion about *Fronteers* and *W3C*
+- 20:00 · General discussion about _Fronteers_ and _W3C_
-* 20:30 · Drinks
+- 20:30 · Drinks

 ## What's New In CSS | Rachel Andrew